 - The approval of the Police Judo Grading Board for certification as a Police Judo black belt.

-- The Police Judo Instructor Grading Board reserves the right to promote exceptional individuals who may not possess all of the a/m criteria based on their extraordinary qualifications such as individuals with an extensive martial arts resume, a long history in police training, and a background involved in assisting and developing police judo.
+- The Police Judo Instructor Grading Board reserves the right to promote exceptional individuals who may not possess all of the a/m criteria based on extraordinary qualifications such as individuals with an extensive martial arts resume, a long history in police training, and a background involved in assisting and developing police judo.

 Assistant Instructor / Instructor Status